David Blee: Soviet Division

 Angleton had previously enjoyed a dominant role in the CIA.
 By the mid-1960s, however, his convoluted analysis of Soviet deception caused him to become extreme.
 He mandated a rigorous suspicion of any Soviet volunteer as a probable fake defector under KGB control.
 To avert the danger of the communist penetrating CIA, he would in effect discontinue espionage against the Soviets.
 Eventually Angleton's strident mistrust "stripped the agency of almost all its Soviet informants, who were repeatedly denounced as double agents."

 Furthermore, Angleton "became convinced that that a Soviet mole--a deeply hidden spy--had penetrated the CIA."
 Angleton was never able to find the suspected mole among CIA personnel, "but several careers were ruined."
 In the meantime, Angleton had "tied the CIA in knots by placing virtually anyone under suspicion."

 According to former CIA officer Haviland Smith, "[Blee] was the architect of the program that turned the clandestine service back on target against the Soviets after all the years of Angleton."
 Smith and other CIA agents, particularly Burton Gerber and David Forden, had worked to innovate a new generation of spy tradecraft.
-It made success more likely for American espionage activity in the "hostile, surveillance-heavy environment" behind the iron curtain.
-The new Gerber rules for espionage in the Soviet block also meant "check out a volunteer, don't dismiss him out of hand."
+It made success more likely for American espionage activity in the "hostile, surveillance-heavy environment" behind the Iron Curtain.
+The new Gerber rules for espionage in the Soviet bloc also meant "check out a volunteer, don't dismiss him out of hand."

 Without ever igniting an open confrontation with Angleton, Blee identified a select cadre of American agents untainted by Angleton's mole hunt and set them about cultivating Soviet defectors who could spy for the United States.Yet Lowenthal (2003) acknowledges that the CIA cannot always "trust [its] own people" even though already "vetted and cleared".
 He refers to the case of Aldrich Ames, a Langley-based CIA agent who, subsequent to Blee's retirement, became a treacherous Soviet 'mole' (p.118).